nakamura-infrred/laugh-app/README.md

 This project uses Firebase to manage a click counter.
 Since this is a public repository, default Firebase settings are included. **However, if you fork this repository, it is mandatory to replace these settings with your own Firebase project configuration** to ensure the functionality of your own counter.

+### Important Note on API Key Exposure

+The Firebase API key included in this project is intentionally exposed because it is required for client-side integration.
+Firebase handles API key exposure securely, and the key itself cannot be used to gain unauthorized access to your Firebase project as long as proper security rules are implemented.

+If you fork this project, you must create your own Firebase project and replace the `firebaseConfig` object with your unique settings.
+This ensures that your counter is isolated and operates independently.

 ### How to Configure Firebase

 1. Visit [Firebase Console](https://console.firebase.google.com/) and create a new project.